offertoro/VideoViewer/README.md

 # VideoViewer

-VideoViewer is a test repo designed to present questions for a job interview.
+VideoViewer is a test repo created to test candidates in the process of a job interview.
 The system let a user view 20 videos and then pays the user 1$ for watching them.
 The system may pay additional 1$ for every 20 videos watched by the user.
 The server side is implemented in php/mysql and client side in HTML/JS and also in Android/iOS as a native app.